datacarpentry/shell-economics/_episodes/04-redirection.md

 will save this information to a file.

 ~~~
-$ for filename in *.fastq
+$ for filename in *.csv
 > do
-> head -n 2 ${filename} >> seq_info.txt
+> head -n 2 ${filename} >> wdi_headers.txt
 > done
 ~~~
 {: .bash}

-Note that we are using `>>` to append the text to our `seq_info.txt` file.
-If we used `>`, the `seq_info.txt` file would be rewritten every time the loop iterates, so it would only have text from the last variable used.
+Note that we are using `>>` to append the text to our `wdi_headers.txt` file.
+If we used `>`, the `wdi_headers.txt` file would be rewritten every time the loop iterates, so it would only have text from the last variable used.
 Instead, `>>` adds to the end of the file.

 ## Using Basename in for loops
 Basename is a function in UNIX that is helpful for removing a uniform part of a name from a list of files.
-In this case, we will use basename to remove the `.fastq` extension from the files that we’ve been working with.
+In this case, we will use basename to remove the `.csv` extension from the files that we’ve been working with.

 ~~~
-$ basename SRR097977.fastq .fastq
+$ basename WDICountry.csv .csv
 ~~~
 {: .bash}

-We see that this returns just the SRR accession, and no longer has the .fastq file extension on it.
+We see that this returns

 ~~~
-SRR097977
+WDICountry
 ~~~
 {: .output}

-If we try the same thing but use `.fasta` as the file extension instead, nothing happens.
+If we try the same thing but use `.xls` as the file extension instead, nothing happens.
 This is because basename only works when it exactly matches a string in the file.

 ~~~
-$ basename SRR097977.fastq .fasta
+$ basename WDICountry.csv .xls
 ~~~
 {: .bash}

 ~~~
-SRR097977.fastq
+WDICountry.csv
 ~~~
 {: .output}

 Basename is really powerful when used in a for loop.
 It allows to access just the file prefix, which you can use to name things.
 Let's try this.

 Inside our for loop, we create a new name variable.
-We call the basename function inside the parenthesis, then give our variable name from the for loop, in this case `${filename}`, and finally state that `.fastq` should be removed from the file name.
+We call the basename function inside the parenthesis, then give our variable name from the for loop, in this case `${filename}`, and finally state that `.csv` should be removed from the file name.
 It’s important to note that we’re not changing the actual files, we’re creating a new variable called name.
-The line > echo $name will print to the terminal the variable name each time the for loop runs.
+The line `> echo $name` will print to the terminal the variable name each time the for loop runs.
 Because we are iterating over two files, we expect to see two lines of output.

 ~~~
-$ for filename in *.fastq
+$ for filename in *.csv
 > do
-> name=$(basename ${filename} .fastq)
+> name=$(basename ${filename} .csv)
 > echo ${name}
 > done
 ~~~